lenskit/lenskit/lenskit-core/specs/data-manifest.md

 	 - `csv` — `delimited` with a delimiter of `,`
 	 - `tsv` — tab-separated (`delimited` with delimiter of `\t`)

+`delimiter`
+:   The delimiter string for files with the `delimited` format.

 `entity_type`
 :   The name of the entity type contained in this file.
 The entity type is also used to provide defaults for the columns.
 The default is `rating`.

 `builder`
 :   The entity builder to be used for these entities.
 The entity type may provide a default; otherwise, `org.lenskit.data.entities.BasicEntityBuilder` is used.
 The keyword `basic` can be used to refer to the basic entity builder, to override a default entity builder if desired.

-`delimiter`
-:   The delimiter string for `delimited` files.

 `header`
 :   Whether the file has a header.
 If `true`, the file has a single-line header; if `false`, no header is assumed.
-If an integer, it is the number of lines to skip (the lines are *not* interpreted as containing field names).
+If an integer, it is the number of header lines.
 The default is `false`.

 `columns`
-:   A map or list describing the columns in the file (for columnar formats).
-If `header` is `true`, then this can be a map whose keys are column header labels and whose values are column descriptors; otherwise, it is a list of column descriptors.
-If any column is missing or has a `null` descriptor, then that column is ignored.
+:   A list describing the columns in the file (for columnar formats).
+A column descriptor can be either a string, giving a column name, or a map with keys `name` (the column name) and `type` (the column type, see [attribute data types](#data-types)).

-	A column descriptor can be either a string, giving a column name, or a map with keys `name` (the column name) and `type` (the column type).
+    If `header` is `true`, then this can be a map whose keys are column header labels and whose values are column descriptors.

+    If the `id` column is *not* specified, then entity IDs are synthesized from the line numbers in the file.

 `indexes`
 :   A list of attribute names to be indexed for fast lookup.
-If no indexes are specified, item and user IDs are indexed by default if present.
+If no indexes are specified, `item` and `user` if they are present on the entities.

 `meta`
-:   Metadata about the data, such as the `domain` for rating values.`
+:   Metadata about the data, such as the `domain` for rating values.`  Some of the common metadata:

+    `domain`
+    :   The valid range of rating values.
+A map with the keys `minimum`, `maximum`, and `precision`; for example, 0.5-5 star data with 1/2 star precision would be described as follows:

+        ```yaml
+        meta:
+          domain:
+            minimum: 0.5
+            maximum: 5
+            precision: 0.5
+        ```

-## Attribute Data Types
+## Attribute Data Types {#data-types}

 The following types are supported for attributes: